yui/yui3/src/history/README.md

     work around the lack of an HTML5 API for getting the current state.
   * Bug fix: In IE6 and IE7, navigating to a page with a hash state could result in endlessly repeating history:change events.
 [Ticket #2529990]
+  * The `history-deprecated` module, which was deprecated in YUI 3.2.0, has been removed from the library.

 3.3.0